-Celine Dion Pays Tribute To Lady Gaga, Says She Is One of the Most Inventive Artists Ever
+Celine Dion Pays Tribute To Lady Gaga, Says She Is One Of the Most Inventive Artists Ever

 Dion also said that Gaga would “continue to inspire love and freedom around the world, for generations to come.”

-Others who made Time’s list were Taylor Swift, Yalitza Aparicio, Pope Francis, LeBron James, Rami Malek, and Brie Larson.
+Others who made TIME’s list include Taylor Swift, Yalitza Aparicio, Pope Francis, LeBron James, Rami Malek, and Brie Larson.

-Earlier this month, Dion said in an interview with Entertainment Tonight that she was not sure if she would ever tour again.
+Earlier this month, Dion said that she was not sure if she would ever tour again in an interview with Entertainment Tonight.

 She said that she struggled with returning to the stage since her husband, René Angélil, passed away in 2016.
 While her husband struggled with health issues, Dion said there was a time where she did not really sing at all.
 But Angélil always encouraged her to sing.